Knowing the restrictions and flying opportunities using this license is essential if you have a private pilot license or are willing to get one.

 RELATED: What can you do with a PPL?

 What are the aircraft restrictions for a private pilot licensee?

-With a private pilot license, you can only fly an airplane that has 200 horsepower engines or below.
+You can only fly an airplane with 200 horsepower engines or below with a private pilot license.

 Flying a plane that possesses an engine over 200 horsepower is strictly prohibited.